Madhav-k51/Youtube_trending/README.md

 - SQL: For querying and ranking video categories based on average views.
 - Power BI : For creating interactive dashboards and visualizations for trending videos across various regions.

+Data
+- I have to use two different countries to analyze the youtube trending videos.